vusec/inspectre-gadget/experiments/scanner-eval/vm/README.md

 2. `CTRL+A` followed by `c`
 3. `dump-guest-memory -p dump_6.6-rc4-default`

-or you can use `python3 dump-memory.py <FILENAME>` to do it programmatically.
+Or you can use `python3 dump-memory.py <FILENAME>` to do it programmatically.

 ## 5. FineIBT